Welcome to the Department of Physics and Astronomy at Union!

 At Union, physics and astronomy classes are small and personal, instruction is characterized by individual attention, labs are taught by the regular faculty rather than by graduate students, and all students are encouraged to participate in undergraduate research with faculty.

-Please visit the links at the top of the page for more information about our department.
+Please visit the links at the top of the page for more information about our department and download our brochure.
 Please feel free to contact us with questions:

 Department of Physics & Astronomy

 Schenectady, NY 12308